kubermatic/kubeone/docs/quickstart-openstack.md

 **Note:** KubeOne comes with Terraform integration that is capable of reading information about the infrastructure from Terraform output.
 If you decide not to use our Terraform scripts but want to use Terraform integration, make sure variable names in the output match variable names used by KubeOne.
 Alternatively, if you decide not to use Terraform, you can provide needed information about the infrastructure manually in the KubeOne configuration file.

+**Note:** As not all OpenStack providers have Load Balancers as a Service (LBaaS), the example Terraform scripts will create an instance for a Load Balancer and setup it using [GoBetween](https://github.com/yyyar/gobetween).
+This setup may not be appropriate for the production usage, but it allows us to provide better HA experience in an easy to consume manner.

 First, we need to switch to the directory with Terraform scripts:

 ```bash